 Most contracts require full payment for the job, minus any money held back for punch list items, at substantial completion or at the issuance of a Certificate of Occupancy (CO).
 Substantial completion means that the project is complete and usable, except for a few minor loose ends.
 When the job has reached the point of substantial completion, but before the final check is cut, the owner and contractor do a formal “walk-through” of the project.
 Together, they compile a punch list, noting any loose ends that need to be resolved before the owner accepts the work as complete.

 I would recommend that you tie your last big payment to both substantial completion and to the owner receiving a certificate of occupancy (CO).
 Substantial completion has a legal definition.
 It means that the project is complete enough that it can be used as intended.
 That still leaves room for disagreement, but if all parties are reasonable, there should not be a problem.
 And having the certificate of occupancy is required to legally move in, so you want that nailed down before releasing payment.
 In general the CO is issued to the builder or entity that applied for the building permit.
 Before you agree to hand over the last big check, make sure that the hold-back is enough to cover any unfinished work, which should be documented on a written punch list that both parties agree to.

-If you are working with a bank or an architect (using an AIA contract), there will be language holding back 5% to 10% of the cost of the job until it is “”substantially complete.”
+If you are working with a bank or an architect (using an AIA contract), there will be language holding back 5% to 10% of the cost of the job until it is “substantially complete.”
 This amount, called retainage gives you leverage toward the end of the job, when the contractor may be more focused on starting the next job than finishing yours.
+At subtantial completion, you should still retain an amount equal to twice the cost of completing the punch list.